 Chasing the latest returns harms investors

-Over the last 5 years Hostplus has been one of the very few funds to almost generate enough extra returns to match an index fund of similar risk.
-Vanguard’s high growth fund still beat it after fees and taxes over 5 years.
+Over the last five years Hostplus has been one of the very few funds to almost generate enough extra returns to match an index fund of similar risk.
+Vanguard’s high growth fund still beat it after fees and taxes over one and three years.

 Compared to the disastrous bank owned retail super products, industry funds consistently come out ahead.
 However that doesn’t mean some stakeholders aren’t massaging the truth about what drives returns and therefore what’s in the best interest of members.

 Will Hostplus be able to keep up with an index fund over the next 10 years?
 Maybe, maybe not.
 Based on history, the odds of a fund that charges 1.45% per year beating a low cost index fund across the market cycle is not high.